bobrossrtx/virtcomp/docs/codebase/API_REFERENCE.md

-# VirtComp API Reference
+# DemiEngine API Reference

-This document provides detailed API documentation for all classes, functions, and interfaces in the VirtComp codebase.
+This document provides detailed API documentation for all classes, functions, and interfaces in the DemiEngine codebase.

 ## Table of Contents